Atherton Real Estate & Ultra-Private Estates in 94027

 Distance to SFO

-Atherton is in San Mateo County — not Santa Clara County, a common source of confusion.
+Atherton is in San Mateo County -- not Santa Clara County, a common source of confusion given its proximity to Palo Alto.
 Zip code 94027 has ranked as the most expensive in the United States for multiple consecutive years.
-The town has no commercial zoning, no sidewalks, no street lights, and a 1-acre minimum lot size — all deliberate design choices to maintain privacy and a park-like character.
+The town has no commercial zoning, no sidewalks, no street lights, and a 1-acre minimum lot size -- all deliberate policy choices to maintain residential privacy and a park-like character.
+The resident community includes technology executives, venture capital partners from Sand Hill Road, professional athletes, and international principals who require a secure U.S. base within 20 minutes of SFO.

 Looking at Atherton Real Estate?